grpc/grpc.io/content/en/docs/guides/health-checking.md

   - The client will additionally call the `Watch` RPC on the health check service when a connection is established
-    - If the call fails, retries will be made (with exponential backoff)
+    - If the call fails, retries will be made (with exponential backoff), unless the call fails with the status UNIMPLEMENTED, in which case health checking will be disabled.
   - Requests won't be sent until the health check service sends a healthy status for the service being called
   - If a healthy service becomes unhealthy the client will no longer send